jerome-trc/viletech/spec/lith-spec.md

 Lithica non-documenting comments shall be treated like whitespace and thus be insignificant to the Lithica syntax.

+## Identifiers

+Lithica identifiers shall consist of an underscore or ASCII letter followed by zero or more underscores, ASCII letters, or ASCII digits (a special exception is given to a single underscore, which is not a valid Lithica identifier).
+Lithica identifiers are case-sensitive.

+Identifiers which begin with an underscore shall be taken by the implementation to indicate that the symbol is going intentionally unused, with lints suppressed accordingly.

 ## Type System

 ### Primitives